 Have you ever considered if tea would not be in the world then what would happen?
-During winter season most of the people like to drink tea.
+During the winter season, most of the people like to drink tea.
 Tea is a hot beverage and gives the symptom of relief from cold and flu.

 Here are a list and details about some herbal teas that can fight flu.

 1. Green Tea